 It's only a brisk walk to Epcot from the Beach Club, which resembles the grand seaside resorts that once dotted the eastern seaboard around the turn of the 20th century.
-The Beach Club's atmosphere is a bit more casual than its sister resort (the Yacht Club, listed later), which shares its many restaurants and recreational facilities.
-Though still upscale, brightly colored beach umbrellas, seashells, and a casual Cape Cod feel permeate the resort.
-Kids love the 3-acre, free-form, sand-bottom swimming pool of Stormalong Bay, winding its way along the beachfront.
+The Beach Club's atmosphere is a bit more casual than at its sister resort (the Yacht Club, listed later), which shares its many restaurants and recreational facilities.
+Though still upscale, the brightly colored beach umbrellas, seashells, and a casual Cape Cod feel permeate the resort.
+Kids love the 3-acre free-form, sand-bottom swimming pool of Stormalong Bay, winding its way along the beachfront.
 Rooms can sleep up to five, and views range from the pool to the parking lot.
-The villas sleep up to eight.
-Studios have kitchenettes, while the one- and two-bedroom villas have full kitchens, washer/dryers, and whirlpool baths.
+Studios have kitchenettes, while Disney's Beach Club Villas have one or two bedrooms (which sleep up to eight), full kitchens, washer/dryers, and whirlpool tubs.

 All units come with balconies.
 The BoardWalk, Swan, and Dolphin resorts are just a short walk across the bridge, adding their own entertainment and dining options to the mix.
-The proximity to the parks (Disney's Hollywood Studios and Epcot especially) and other resorts makes this one of the best upscale destinations at Disney, especially for families.
+The proximity to the parks (Disney's Hollywood Studios and Epcot especially) and other resorts makes this one of the best upscale destinations at Disney, particularly for families.

 See map p.
-98. 1800 Epcot Resorts Blvd. (off Buena Vista Dr.).
-2 407-934-7639 or 407-934-8000.
+96. 1800 Epcot Resorts Blvd. (off Buena Vista Dr.).
+407-934-7639 or 407-934-8000.
 Fax: 407-934-3850. www.disneyworld.com.
 583 units, 205 villas.
-Rack rates: \$315-\$685 double, \$435-\$710 concierge, \$545-\$2,310 suite, \$315-\$1,105 villa.
+Rack rates: \$325-\$750 double, \$445-\$730 concierge, \$560-\$2,400 suite, \$325-\$1,140 villa.
 AE, DC, DISC, MC, V.